NLSanyu/SendITAPI/README.md

 Python 3.6.5
 ```

-### Installing
+### Installation

 ```
-Copy the link for cloning this repository form the "Clone or download button" Create a folder on your computer
+Copy the link for cloning this repository from the "Clone or download button" Create a folder on your computer
-Create a virtual environment and activate it (instruction below are for virtualenvwrapper)
+Create a virtual environment and activate it (instructions below are for virtualenvwrapper)
   $ mkvirtualenv my_venv
   $ workon my_venv
 Open the terminal or git bash